zendframework/zend-hydrator/docs/book/v3/strategy.md

 and DateTime instances.
 The input and output formats can be provided as constructor arguments.

-As of version 2.4.1, this strategy now allows `DateTime` formats that use `!` to prepend the format, or `|` or `+` to append it; these ensure that, during hydration, the new `DateTime` instance created will set the time element accordingly.
+The strategy allows `DateTime` formats that use `!` to prepend the format, or `|` or `+` to append it; these ensure that, during hydration, the new `DateTime` instance created will set the time element accordingly.
 As a specific example, `Y-m-d|` will drop the time component, ensuring comparisons are based on a midnight time value.

 ### Zend\\Hydrator\\Strategy\\DefaultStrategy